AllureOfTheStars/Allure/PLAYING.md

 Monsters
 --------

-The hero is not alone in the dungeon.
-Monsters roam the dark caves and crawl from damp holes day and night.
+The hero is not alone in the spaceship.
+Monsters roam the dark halls and crawl from damp air-ducts day and night.
 While heroes pay attention to all other party members and take moves sequentially, one after another, monsters don't care about each other and all move at once, sometimes brutally colliding by mistake.